The Nissan Z Proto provides an early glimpse of what to expect from a production model.

 The body itself sits on a set of 19-inch lightweight alloy wheels.
-The Nissan Z Proto is 172.5” long, 72.8” wide, and 51.6” high, – so, it is larger in size that the current 370Z it comes to replace.
+The Nissan Z Proto is 172.5” long, 72.8” wide, and 51.6” high, – so, it is larger in size than the current 370Z it comes to replace.

-The cabin offer a clean layout with multiple screens.
+The cabin offers a clean layout with multiple screens.
 You’ll find there a three-spoke steering wheel with a “Z” logo and many controls, a modern 12.3-inch digital instrument cluster, a brand-new infotainment touchscreen display met on the new Nissan Rogue.

 The upholstery is a mix of Alcantara and leather.
 There is yellow stitching on the seats, the steering wheel, shift knob boot, center console.

 The production version will assumedly bear the name “400Z”, though this is still uncertain.
 It is too early to speak about pricing now.
 Expect the car will cost around $40,000.

 Nissan isn’t saying when the 400Z will hit the market, only mentioning “it’s not so far but not so early”.
 We hope it will happen sometime next year.